fuglaro/filet-cloud/README.md

 * You can rescale the quality value in the custom thumbnail generator command, if the command does not accept a normalised 1-100 quality range, like with ffmpeg: `ffmpeg -i PATH -q:v $((35-QUALITY/3)) -vf scale=WIDTH:-1 -update 1 -f image2 -vcodec mjpeg -`

 # TODO (Current WIP)
-* try thumbnail performance optimisation with gstreamer hardware accelerated.
-* Retest IOS.
+* Retest across, reload, open/close, preview, and nav.
 * Installation enhancement pass:
-  * Check if encryiption, hash, and crypto random fit hardward accelleration options on chosen devices.
-  * Allow COLORTERM env though ssh.
-  * Label RP4+HAT as Advanced Configuration.
-    * Setup and test 2FA (and add to docs)
-    * Storage status active folder plugin.
-    * Full diagnostics active folder plugin (temp etc).
-    * Record idle power consumption - 3.2W
-    * Record folder and file retrieval speed: https://cloud.convex.cc/#browse:/TODO/1TODO.txt
+  * Try thumbnail performance optimisation with gstreamer hardware accelerated.
-  * Make (zig?) lightweight optimised fcgenthumb command (libjpeg-turbo) & test speed opimisation.
+  * Make (zig?) lightweight optimised fcgenthumb command (libjpeg-turbo) for JPG->JPG & test speed opimisation.
+  * RP4+HAT.
+    * Try faster thumbnail things.
   * Low Cost Simple deployment:
     * RP Zero W + 32GB MicroSD + Self Signed Certs + DynamicIP-fixer/0-cost + fcgenthumb.
     * Optional Additions: Case and Heatsink.
     * Record idle power consumption.
-    * Record folder and file retrieval speed: https://cloud.convex.cc/#browse:/TODO/1TODO.txt
+    * Record folder and file retrieval speed: see benchmark folder.
+    * https - accept certs via env var or auto setup with let's encrypt autocert NewListener (with domain provided by FC_DOMAIN).
   * Energy Efficient High Capacity deployment:
     * RP Zero 2 W + Heatsink + 32GB MicroSD + Crucial X9 Pro 4TB + fcgenthumb + Basic Power Optimisation (disable things - https://picockpit.com/raspberry-pi/raspberry-pi-zero-2-battery/).
     * Record idle power consumption.
-    * Record folder and file retrieval speed: https://cloud.convex.cc/#browse:/TODO/1TODO.txt
+    * Record folder and file retrieval speed: see benchmark folder
   * Commodity Hardware Repurpose Deployment:
     * Mobile phone version and 4G for always on.
     * Android Termix.
-    * Record folder and file retrieval speed: https://cloud.convex.cc/#browse:/TODO/1TODO.txt
+    * Record folder and file retrieval speed: see benchmark folder
   * Wee-Mighty Deployment:
     * Radxa ZERO 3W + BEEFY custom heatsink + 512 MicroSD + Crucial X9 Pro 4TB + fcgenthumb + Power Optimisation.
     * Add RockChip Hardware acceleration variation of fcgenthumb (see https://github.com/Fruit-Pi/gstreamer-rockchip)
     * https - accept certs via env var or auto setup with let's encrypt autocert NewListener (with domain provided by FC_DOMAIN).
     * Backup active-folder plugin.
+Output file links to a backup output file.
+Command first outputs the message "Running in background - refresh to monitor...", flushes, then launches the backup in background with redirection of both channels to the backup output file, then returns.
+Add this as a long-running-actions tips and tricks.
     * Record idle power consumption.
-    * Record folder and file retrieval speed: https://cloud.convex.cc/#browse:/TODO/1TODO.txt
+    * Record folder and file retrieval speed: see benchmark folder.
-* Check todo list stored on cloud server.
+    * HW Accelerated thumbnail generation inc. JPEG -> NPU/GPU sampling -> JPEG specific chipset optimisation.
+    * HW Accelerated HS512 in JWT decoding.
-* Update demo video (on firefox for mac with darkmode for better styling).
+* Update demo video (on firefox for mac with darkmode for better styling) - switch to Mobile phone view to demo profile view..
-* Add brief demo video of portrait.
 * Tag easily deployable release for others, with wide cross compiling ARM/x86/x64/RISC-V Linux/LinuxStaticMusl/Mac/Windows.
 Must have a 1.0.0
 * Add to xtermjs tools list.

 # Wishlist for Future Work
 * Improve EasyMDE enabling a simpler integration, better parsing so images and links inside literals aren't resolved, add link and image manipulation via callbacks, and fix its bug when deactivating the preview button on refresh.
+Perhaps write a new simpler MDE renderer with WASM (filet-web-mde).
 * Make as a Progressive Web App (PWA).
-* Active folder action plugin for generating a photo album by making collection of markdown files for all photos in a folder.
+* Active folder plugin for generating a photo album by making collection of markdown files for all photos in a folder.
-* Active folder action plugin for getting storage statistics and status diagnostics.
+* Active folder plugin for getting storage statistics and status diagnostics.
 * Improve CSP protection to inline stylesheets when xterm.js supports it.
 Other renderers or alternate tools could be options.
 See https://github.com/xtermjs/xterm.js/issues/4445
+* Support Shift+Drag for terminal text selection (overriding passing mouse events) consistenly across client OSs, similar to Alacritty, with a new xtermjs option.
 * Force selection in the terminal on macOS (https://github.com/xtermjs/xterm.js/issues/4329).
-* Support for diagram editing and viewing.
+* Support for diagram editing and viewing (inside MDE).
+* Support for slide deck editiing and viewing.
 * Reduce complexity through more consistent behaviour of major browsers.

 # Thanks to